-The "Telecar" project use a simple Chatbot interface to connect between potential drivers to cars ownerscar leasing.
-Due to the high price and the demand for home electric charge, it is not possible for all the users to purchase electict cars.
+The "Telecar" project uses a simple Chatbot interface to connect between potential drivers to cars ownerscar leasing.
+Due to the high price and the demand for home electric charge, it is not possible for all the users to purchase electric cars.
 Today. the uses of Chatbot apps are very common in many big companies.
-Telegram is a popular and secure application, while all the communication is end to end enctypted.
-After a first sign-in, The TeleCar bot allows to set a schedule for car lease, publish posts and search for a "car-on-demand" existing posts according to some parameters.
+Telegram is a popular and secure application, with all communication end-to-end enctypted.
+After a first sign-in, The TeleCar bot allows users to set a schedule for car lease, publish posts and search for existing "car-on-demand" posts according to some parameters.

 Keywords: Telegram API,ChatBot Paging simple GUI , ORM-object-relational mapping, Telegram Bot.